Unhandicap Your Language

 More Appropriate: mental disability, behavior disorder, emotional disability, mentally restored

-Less Appropriate: retard, slow, simple-minded, idiot, Mongoloid
+Less Appropriate: retard, a person with mental retardation, slow, simple-minded, idiot, Mongoloid

 Comment: Terms are demeaning.
 Used as a put-down in most cases.